Games & Quizzes

 /ˈnēT͟Hər/

 Not one or the other not either none of two things.
 Similarly not, also not.
-Not in either case.
-Not one or the other. not the one nor the other of two people or things.
+Not in either case. not one nor other of two people or things.
+Not either one.

 /əˈfendiNG/